cgwire/kitsu/docs/getting-started-production/README.md

 ![Import data copy paste data](../img/getting-started/import_pastcsvdata2_asset.png)

-You can check and adjust the name of the column with the preview of your data.
+You can check and adjust the name of the columns with the preview of your data.

-NB: the **Episode** column is only mandatory for a **TV Show** production
+NB: the **Episode** column is only mandatory for a **TV Show** production.

 ![Import data copy paste data](../img/getting-started/import_preview_data.png)

-Once your are good, click on the **Confirm** button, to import your data into Kitsu.
+Once everything is good, click on the **Confirm** button, to import your data into Kitsu.

 Now, you have all your assets imported into Kitsu.